E-Aston/CoralGeometry/README.md

 Requirements: Python interpreter (we recommend PyCharm), installation of PyMeshlab using pip.

-To run the code, you also need the files "Clean_Close.mlx" and "Filter_script.mlx" in the current working directory, as well as "Geometric measures execute.py", which is the executbale script.

 INSTRUCTIONS:

-Install python (ver 3.6 or above will work but we assume a fresh installation).
+Install python (ver 3.6 or above will work but we assume a fresh installation of 3.10 at the time of writing).
 Do so directly from the Python website. https://www.python.org/downloads/

 When installing, ensure to check the box entitled "Add Python 3.XX to PATH" or nothing will work without manual intervention.